Skip to content

 • default.png

 This is the icon of the node displayed in the workflow editor.
-The path to the node icon is specified in the NumberFormatterNodeFactory.xml (icon attribute of the knimeNode tag).
+The path to the node icon is specified in the factory's DefaultNode definition (the .icon(...) builder step).
 In this case the icon is just a placeholder displaying a question mark.
 For your own node, replace it with an appropriate image representative of what the node does.
 It should have a resolution of 16x16 pixels.

-Apart from the Java classes and the factory .xml, which define the node implementation, there are two files that specify the project configuration:
+Apart from the Java classes, which define the node implementation, there are two files that specify the project configuration:

 • plugin.xml and META-INF/MANIFEST.MF